Theorem-Carrying Transactions: Runtime Verification to Ensure Interface Specifications for Smart Contract Safety: Evaluation

-\autoref{tab:hyp} shows the hypotheses for the Uniswap traces.
-They are much more complex than that of TrfrProxy explained in the previous sections.
-However, with the understanding about Uniswap code, we believe that none of these individual conditions is counterintuitive to the Uniswap programmers.
+\autoref{tab:hyp} shows the guards for the Uniswap traces.
+They are much more complex than that of TrfrProxy explained earlier.
+However, none of these individual conditions should be counterintuitive to the Uniswap programmers.
 The TCT approach simply explicates their intentions.
-Under the hypotheses, the traces go through non-trivial computations, equivalent to the math equations shown in the table.
-Note that \texttt{tx.origin} is a well-defined EVM value, which represents the address of the transaction issuer, \ie, the \texttt{msg.sender} of the transaction's entry function.
+Under the guards, the traces go through non-trivial computations, equivalent to the math equations shown in the table.
+Note that \texttt{tx.origin} is a well-defined EVM variable, which represents the address of the transaction issuer, \ie, the \texttt{msg.sender} of the transaction's entry function.